Fall 2024 Courses

 History

 Who am I?
 Who do I want to be?
-What are the elements of a meaningful, life?
-What is a good life?
-In this class we will read and discuss some great texts from various times and places and think about how to build a life with meaning.
-Prepare to consider some fascinating works, including novels, a dialogue, and works of theology, philosophy, psychology, and political science.
-Few if no lectures, no tests, just discussion, writing and thinking.
+What makes for a meaningful life?
+Indeed, what is a good life?
+In this class, we will read and discuss some great texts from various times and places and think about how to build a life with meaning.
+Prepare to consider some fascinating works, including stories, poetry, theology, and philosophy.
+We will have few, if any, lectures, no tests, just discussion, writing and thinking.
 We may all end up with different answers, but that’s fine.
-Most importantly, we will share our questions and quest.
+Most importantly, we will share our questions and quests.

 • FSYE 129: When the Selfie Becomes the Self: Reflections on Technology & Selfhood